Study Abroad Yucatán (SAY)

 - We match our Spanish and Maya students with others at correct level and have private lessons available for an additional fee.

 - The standard schedule is 18 hours of class per week.

 - Classes held either in our thatched-roof palapas in Na’atik’s beautiful back garden or in modern classrooms with AC.

 - Our host families are warm, local people who open their homes to cultural exchange and frequently say they learn as much from our students as our students do from them.

-- Homestays range from modern residences to traditional, thatched-roof houses.
+- Homestays range from modern residences to more traditional homes.
 We try to place students in homes where they will feel most comfortable.
 All of our homestays have indoor plumbing and potable water.

 - Most of our host families have traditional Maya hammocks for sleeping, but some do have beds, so just let us know which you would prefer.